National Espresso Day is a holiday dedicated to this delicious caffeinated beverage. Grab your espresso and read on to learn more about the day!

 - Use the hashtag #NationalEspressoDay to spread the word about the day on social media.
 Here is a tweet to get you started:

-There are close to 2000 National Days in the year and over 150 of them are celebrated in November.
-To see them all, have a look at this post to discover more about the National Days in November, as well as the November Printable Calendar of National Days.
+There are close to 2000 national days in the year and over 150 of them are celebrated in November.
+To see them all, have a look at this post to discover more about the national days in November.

-If you liked this post on National Espresso Day, be sure to also check out these other National Days this Month:
+If you liked this post on National Espresso Day, be sure to also check out these other national days this November:

 - National Gingerbread Cookie Day – Gingerbread Cookies are delicious and historically significant, so it’s no surprise they have a national day dedicated to them!

 - Guy Fawkes Day – This holiday has many names.
 It’s also called Bonfire Night and Fireworks night!

 - National Apple Cider Day – This national day celebrates it’s namesake beverage that’s the perfect fall treat.

 - National Candy Day – Have a sweet tooth?
 At Always The Holidays, we love candy, and are so glad it has it’s own national day!

 - National Peanut Butter Fudge Day – If you’re a peanut butter fudge lover, you’re in luck.
 We’ve got a peanut butter fudge recipe and facts about it’s national day to share with you!